khaoula789/money_laundering_detection/README.md

 The model is applied to a large data set :  https://www.kaggle.com/datasets/maryam1212/money-laundering-data

-the contibuters to this repo are:
+the contibuters to this repository are: HIND MOUTALATTIF & KHAOULA JERRARI & HAJAR ZAINI
-HIND MOUTALATTIF
-KHAOULA JERRARI
-HAJAR ZAINI